percona/PerconaFT/README.md

 ```

 This will build `libtokudb.so` and `libtokuportability.so` and install it,
-some header files, and some examples to `ft-index/prefix/`.
+some header files, and some examples to `percona-ft/prefix/`.
 It will also
 build jemalloc and install it alongside these libraries, you should link
 to that if you are planning to run benchmarks or in production.

 ### Platforms

-TokuFT is supported on 64-bit Centos, should work on other 64-bit linux
+PerconaFT is supported on 64-bit Centos, should work on other 64-bit linux
 distributions, and may work on OSX 10.8 and FreeBSD.
-TokuFT is not
+PerconaFT is not
 supported on 32-bit systems.

 [Transparent hugepages][transparent-hugepages] is a feature in newer linux
 kernel versions that causes problems for the memory usage tracking
-calculations in TokuFT and can lead to memory overcommit.
+calculations in PerconaFT and can lead to memory overcommit.
 If you have
-this feature enabled, TokuFT will not start, and you should turn it off.
+this feature enabled, PerconaFT will not start, and you should turn it off.
 If you want to run with transparent hugepages on, you can set an
 environment variable `TOKU_HUGE_PAGES_OK=1`, but only do this for testing,
 and only with a small cache size.